vnasbs/interview-test/readme.md

 1. Use of css variables

+If you are struggling with styling use this https://css-tricks.com/snippets/css/a-guide-to-flexbox/

 Do not worry if you struggle to complete this test, we will break down any work done during an interview.